mannyhagman/smb2-team-transfer-tool/README.md

 # Ferrea's Team Transfer Tool
-A tool to transfer teams between saves in Super Mega Baseball 2
+A tool to transfer teams between saves for PC in Super Mega Baseball 2

 Built into a Windows executable using PyInstall with the --onefile option.